How to Reduce Employee Turnover: how to reduce employee turnover strategies

 IndustryCommon Turnover DriverProven Retention Strategy

-Reflection Prompt for IT Professionals: Think about your current role.
-Do you have a clear career path outlined?
-Are there specific certifications or skills that would unlock your next professional step?
-How could your organization better support that growth?
+Reflection Prompt for IT Professionals: Think about your current role and your goals for the next year.
+Do you have a clear map of how to reach the next level?
+Are there specific certifications or technical skills that you know would help you advance?
+Consider how your organization could better support your progress toward those goals.

 Building a Culture Where IT Professionals Want to Stay